e-c-k-e-r/vall-e/README.md

     + this requires a properly trained AR, however.
 * work around issues with extending context past what's trained (despite RetNet's retention allegedly being able to defeat this):
   - "sliding" AR input, such as have the context a fixed length.
-    + the model may need to be trained for this with a fancy positional embedding injected.
+    + the model may need to be trained for this with a fancy positional embedding injected OR already trained with a sliding context window in mind.
 Naively sliding the context window while making use of the RetNet implementation's positional embedding doesn't seem fruitful.

 ## Notices and Citations